by Theresa Garee | Jun 3, 2024 | Blog

 It was in March of 2020 when I let my guard down, congratulating myself for finally having it together.
 I’m sure a few of us know what happens next in that story.

-In November of 2022 was when I got serious about writing.
-I launched Live by Design, a weekly newsletter on the topic of mindset, and I committed myself to a writing habit for the first time.
+Live by Design, a weekly newsletter on the topic of mindset, and I committed myself to a writing habit for the first time.
 Two days later my TikTok feed was overrun with videos about something called ChatGPT.

 Generative A.I. had been born, and my boyish excitement fast turned to dread and remorse at the death of my dream of being a published author.
 With immense hesitation I’ve come to a point in which I understand how I can use this new tool in a way that is not only effective, but also aligns with my integrity.